-When your design features photography, some key aspects can get lost in the creation.
-Eleven top designers share their wisdom of how to maximise the power of photography in design.
+Photography in design can be more impactful than graphics or illustration as it communicates the message with a sense of realism, and often packs more of a visual punch, too.
+However, when your design features photography, some key aspects can get lost in the creation.
+In this post, eleven top designers share their wisdom of how to maximise the power of photography in design.

-Brightness and Contrast tools are often the only adjustments that designers make when looking to enhance the colours and sharpness of an image.
-Accompany this with the use of the Smart Sharpen tool to add definition and depth.
+Harman points out that "the Brightness and Contrast tools are often the only adjustments that designers make when looking to enhance the colours and sharpness of an image.
+Accompany this with the use of the Smart Sharpen tool to add definition and depth."

-When using a picture as the background of your layout, try to lose details: go darker, go blurry and your fonts and design will jump out and have much more impact.
+Artist Mauricio Guillen (opens in new tab) says that when you're using a picture as the background of your layout, you should try to lose details.
+If you go darker and more blurry, your fonts and design will jump out and have much more impact.

 Your image won't suffer if you're subtle, because the reader's brain makes up for the details that are missing.